megh-r/DNAC-APPs/easyOnboard/Readme.md

   - If the authorization rule has been created
     1. First delete the authorization rules created.
     2. Delete the autorization profile for the rule using api (https://<ise-ip>:9060/ers/config/authorizationprofile/<authorizationprofile-id>)
     3. Go to the DNAC and unlink the IP from the VN if it is linked
     4. Delete the VN using the API (https://<dnac-ip>/api/v2/data/customer-facing-service/VirtualNetwork/<vn-id>
     5. Delete the IP Address pool created.
     6. Go to ISE and delete the SGTs created.

-After you are done with this, you can increase the ```time.sleep(60)``` on line 605 and try again.
+After you are done with this, you can increase the ```time.sleep(60)``` on line 605 in ```views.py``` and try again.